close

 Words: 572|Page: 1|3 min read

-Although the XXY karyotype has been associated with some forms of crime (Stockholm et al., 2012) most studies have focused instead on individuals who have the XYY or “supermale” mutation, in which males have an extra Y chromosome.
-In turn males will possess 47 chromosomes instead of the normal 46, this can be because of inaccuracies during cell division (Robinson & Jacobs, 1999).
-Affecting 1 in 1000 new-born males, the XXY genotype is rare and was first reported in 1961, when a male was discovered to carry this gene when he fathered a Down Syndrome child.
-Following this, there was a surge of reporting amongst males between then years of 1961 and 1965, but only a minute few were actually reported to carry the gene.
-Conventionally, these males are very tall (over 6 feet), and experience poor coordination, high levels of testosterone, severe facial acne and have a very low IQ, otherwise they appear normal.
+Although the XXY karyotype has been associated with some forms of crime (Stockholm et al., 2012), most studies have focused instead on individuals who have the XYY or “supermale” mutation, in which males have an extra Y chromosome.
+In turn, males will possess 47 chromosomes instead of the normal 46, which can occur due to inaccuracies during cell division (Robinson & Jacobs, 1999).
+Affecting 1 in 1000 newborn males, the XXY genotype is rare and was first reported in 1961 when a male was discovered to carry this gene after fathering a child with Down Syndrome.
+Following this discovery, there was a surge of reporting among males between the years of 1961 and 1965, but only a minute few were actually reported to carry the gene.
+Conventionally, these males are very tall (over 6 feet), experience poor coordination, have high levels of testosterone, severe facial acne, and possess a very low IQ; otherwise, they appear normal.

 In 1966, criminal law was spun into controversy when Richard Speck, who was convicted of murdering eight nurses in Chicago, was also found to possess the extra Y chromosome.
-However, subsequent appeals were not upheld in a court of law and he was sentenced to death (Horan, 1992).
-A number of other cases following this showed a similar outcome as although they had the XXY karotype and pleaded insanity, however it was not believed to be admissible in court (Bartholamew & Sunderland, 1966; Saxe, 1970).
-The feature that tends to be most commonly recognised amongst literature is that individuals with the XXY defect have a ‘low’ intelligence, and have a higher tendency to commit crime.
-Another feature commonly seen amongst the offenders is that they always predominately tall, however this cannot be used to explain offender behaviour alone.
+However, subsequent appeals were not upheld in a court of law, and he was sentenced to death (Horan, 1992).
+A number of other cases following this showed a similar outcome, as although they had the XXY karyotype and pleaded insanity, it was not considered admissible in court (Bartholamew & Sunderland, 1966; Saxe, 1970).
+The feature that tends to be most commonly recognized in the literature is that individuals with the XXY defect have a ‘low’ intelligence and a higher tendency to commit crime.
+Another feature commonly seen among these offenders is their predominant tallness; however, this alone cannot be used to explain offender behavior.

 Image of Alex Wood